Spikermsk/enauto-misc/meraki/README.md

 7. Course Summary and Homework Challenges
   - build the helpers into a more robust SDK
   - Build your own excap using flask or JS and tie it into meraki
-  - if you have hardware, set up location data and webhook processing
+  - use the TIG stack to collect MV sense analytics and graph it